 Follow along with this tutorial to create a comic book style portrait.
-Then use those techniques to experiment with a colorful, comic-style skull drawing.
+Then use those techniques to experiment with a colourful, comic-style skull drawing.

 Skulls can be a challenge to illustrate, but don’t let that scare you.
-Once you’ve built a talent for them, they can be a fun feature in everything from classic still life art to colorful pop art and graphics for albums, band posters, or seasonal events.
+Once you’ve built a talent for them, they can be a fun feature in everything from classic still life art to colourful pop art and graphics for albums, band posters or seasonal events.
 Try your hand at sketching skulls today.

 You might also be interested in…